Kotlin/KEEP/proposals/pattern-matching.md

 }
 ```
 ... where `Option` is a sealed class which is either `Some(a)` or `None`.
-- In case 1, the right `Some` case has been matched, whereas on the left no case has been matched
+- In case 1, the right `Some` case has been matched, whereas on the left no
+case has been matched
 - In case 2, we finally match the right for `Some`.
-There are only 2 possible cases for `Option`, so we are waiting to match `None` for both left and right.
+There are only 2 possible
+cases for `Option`, so we are waiting to match `None` for both left and
+right.
-- In case 3, we can make progress on matching `None` for the left, but not for the right.
+- In case 3, we can make progress on matching `None` for the left, but not
+for the right.
-- In case 4, `None` is finally matched for both left and right, so we can infer that an `else` branch is not necessary.
+- In case 4, `None` is finally matched for both left and right, so we can
+infer that an `else` branch is not necessary.

-This example uses `Some(1) to Some(2)` for the sake of briefness, but ideally, the compiler can infer that the matches on `None` can't ever succeed, because we are matching a `Pair<Some, Some>`.
+This example uses `Some(1) to Some(2)` for the sake of briefness, but
+ideally, the compiler can infer that the matches on `None` can't ever
+succeed, because we are matching a `Pair<Some, Some>`.

+Note that no progress can be made with `when` clauses that use guards, unless
+contracts used by guards are taken into account by the compiler.

 ## Alternatives